hemprichbennett/hemprichbennett.github.io/_pages/about.md

   - /about.html
 ---

-This is a test site, most of the values are still defaults and so shouldn't be taken remotely seriously

 We live in a time which combines worrying threats to biodiversity and human health, with the rapid development of technologies to improve our understanding of the natural world.
 I'm a scientist with a broad range of interests, but underpinning them all is a desire to use my time on this earth to generate new and useful knowledge for the benefit of humanity and biodiversity.
 The main focus of my research to date has been the study of ecological interactions, and how they are altered by human actions.
 This has typically relied on my experience in molecular ecology, data processing, and fieldwork.